 The major muscle that makes up the middle back is the rhomboids.
 There are two rhomboid muscles that are named after their shape – a rhombus.
 The rhomboid major connects the scapula (shoulder blade) to the vertebrae of the spine.
 It works together with the rhomboid minor muscle to keep the scapula against your thoracic wall and help you do movements like a pull-up or drawing a bow string back while playing the violin.

-Many people who work desk jobs suffer from back posture.
+Many people who work desk jobs suffer from poor posture.
 They work in front of a computer with a slumped-forward, rounded shouldered position.
-This makes our rhomboids stretched out and weak.
+This makes our rhomboids stretched out and weak, which means they need to hit a middle back workout routine, pronto!
 Strong rhomboids will not only help you achieve your goal of doing a pull-up, but it will also improve your posture.
 Win, win!

 How to Get the Perfect Middle Back

-Now that we understand the basic anatomy of the lower back and why it’s important to train the middle back, it’s now time to find out how to train the middle back.
+Now that we understand the basic anatomy of the mid back and why it’s important to train with middle back exercises, it’s now time to find out how to train the middle back.
 You should aim to train your entire back two to three times a week with at least one day of rest between each session.
-Perform three to five sets of 10 to 15 repetitions for each exercise below.
+During each of your mid back workouts, perform three to five sets of 10 to 15 repetitions for each of the mid back exercises below.
 This will help build muscle and strength in your middle back.

 Exercises to Get a Beautiful, Toned Middle Back